ULL-MII-SYTWS/for-await-solution/async-iteration-and-generators/README.md

       ```
       Link: <https://api.github.com/repositories/2325298/commits?page=2>; rel="next", <https://api.github.com/repositories/2325298/commits?page=40575>; rel="last"
       ```

     - We can use that link for the next request, to get more commits, and so on.
+    - See [Using link headers](https://docs.github.com/en/rest/guides/using-pagination-in-the-rest-api?apiVersion=2022-11-28#using-link-headers) in the GitHub docs.

     In file [fetch-commits.js](fetch-commits.js) you'll find the function `fetchCommits(repo)` that gets commits for us, making requests whenever needed.
 The function cares about all pagination stuff.